friedue/Notes/scRNA-seq.md

 * Pre-filtering of lowly expressed genes can have important effects on the results, particularly for some of the methods originally developed for analysis of bulk RNA-seq data
 * Generally, methods developed for bulk RNA-seq analysis do not perform notably worse than those developed specifically for scRNA-seq.
+* make sure to use **count-based** approaches, possibly by adding a covariate for the sample batch effect

 ---------